another-guy/Scribble/notes/Alan-Kazdin--Everyday-Parenting--The-ABCs-of-Child-Rearing.md

 2. Positive Setting Events ― indirect ways to guide behavior by setting the stage.
    * Usually is related to _how_ something is said or presented.
 3. Negative Setting Events ― indirect ways to decrease the behavior you want.
    * Harsh tone alone or limiting choice are likely to make child not follow instructions.
-(E.g. "do it because I said so", "I am the parent and you have to do this").
+E.g. "do it because I said so", "I am the parent and you have to do this".
    * Aggressive orders are not the way to build habits.

 ### Ingredients

-* **Be clear and specific.** General prompts are less effective than the specific ones.
+* **Be clear and specific.**
+  General prompts are less effective than the specific ones.
   - E.g. "Pick up five pieces of cloth before coming to dinner" or "Pick up all clothes from the floor and move them to the laubdry room" are better than "Go clean your room".
 * **Consider how you're making a request.**
   - Use gentle tone of voice, and matching facial expression to increase the chances of compliance.
 * **Offer choices**.
    It increases chances child will comply right away.
 * **Say *please***.
    It may be helpful because it is normally said in soft voice and implies choice.
 * **Offer assistance**.
    It conveys a gentle mindset, willing to be there, and readiness to attend child.
    Sometimes, starting a thing is the most difficult part.
    Start assistance ―> observe when behavior appears ―> withdraw assistance.
 * **Use playful challenge** (or even a couple of time in a raw).
    Prolong practice and achieve behavior locking earlier.
    "I bet you can't do it twice in a raw."

 ### TODO-EXAMPLE